Jump to topic

 - They want to unwind at the end of the day with a refreshing happy hour drink

-- Some people report drinking alone out of “boredom”
+- Some people report drinking alcohol alone out of “boredom”

-- They use drinking alone as self-medication to evade negative emotions
+- They use drinking alone as self-medication in an attempt to avoid negative emotions

 - Some people report drinking alone to ease “anxiety or stress”

-- They drink alone before social events to ease social anxiety
+- They drink alcohol before social events to ease social anxiety

-- Some people report drinking alone to keep their “spirits up”
+- Some people report solitary drinking to keep their “spirits up”

 - Alcoholics drink alone because they’re addicted to alcohol; drinking stops symptoms of alcohol withdrawal